alexs2112/University-Notes/GRST357/15 - Ovid, Met. 3.md

  - Black humor/irony undercuts seriousness

 ### Cadmus and the Founding of Thebes
- - Europa's fauther, Agenor, threatens Cadmus with exile if he does not find Europa (sister)
+ - Europa's father, Agenor, threatens Cadmus with exile if he does not find Europa (sister)
-	 - Tries and fails, can''t go home so her prays to Apollo
+	 - Tries and fails, cant go home so her prays to Apollo
 	 - Apollo says a pristine heifer will lead him to a place where he will establish a city
 	 - Prophecy is born out
  - Cadmus's men encounter an enormous serpent, killing them